espocrm/documentation/docs/administration/portal/apache-configuration.md

 </IfModule>
 ```

-* Change `/path_to_espo/` to the absolule path of your EspoCRM instance (e.g. it can be `/var/www/html/`).
+* Replace `/path_to_espo/` with the absolule path of your EspoCRM instance (e.g. it can be `/var/www/html/`).
-* Change `{PORTAL_ID}` to the ID of your portal.
+* Replace `{PORTAL_ID}` with the ID of your portal.
 The portal record ID can be obtained from the address bar of your web browser when you open the detail view of the portal record.
 E.g. in https://my-espocrm-url.com/#Portal/16b9hm41c069e6j24, *16b9hm41c069e6j24* is the portal record ID.

 Note that you might also need to [setup proxy](../websocket.md#apache) for websocket for the custom portal URL.